 Read Norwegian text here

-The text below is a revised and updated interview with Idar, Gunvor and Tore Ulstein, made in 2007 in connection with the Ulstein 90-year anniversary.
+This is an interview with Idar Ulstein in 2007 in connection with the Ulstein Group's 90-year anniversary.
+Idar Ulstein passed away in 2012.

 "Throughout the history of the company, there has been a tradition of meeting the changes that progress brings in a constructive manner.
 We have had a wish to expand in order to come into contact with more customers, and at the same time have a greater breadth in the provision of expertise from outside the company", says Idar Ulstein.